TrueVanner/SchoolJournal/README.md

 # SchoolJournal

 This API allows user to work with school journals, or xlsx tables, formed in a specific way.
+Created as a final project at YD programming school.
 Currently, such features are available:

  - logging in: